import casadi as cs

 I = integrator("I", "idas", dae, 0.0, tf)Nonlinear problem

-To differentiate the variables from DAE to those of multiple shooting NLP, we will use w in what follows.
-Below we initialize arrays for variables, bounds, constraints, and the value of cost function.
+To differentiate the variables of the DAE from those of the multiple-shooting NLP, we will use w in what follows.
+Below, we initialize arrays for variables, bounds, constraints, and the value of the cost function.
 These will be used to build the NLP.

 # List of variables